 Review of New Year Palaeontology Predictions 2008 – How did we Do?

-Just for a bit of fun the team members at Everything Dinosaur tried to predict likely events, new fossil discoveries and other news in 2008.
+Just for a bit of fun the team members at Everything Dinosaur tried to predict likely events, new fossil discoveries and other news in 2008, we try to make palaeontology predictions.
 We put our heads together, consulted with various experts, researchers and scientists around the world and compiled a list of ten predictions for 2008.

 The article was published in early January of this year, now is a good time to review the list and to see how we did.